hershellayton95/esercizi_node/README.txt

-Refactor your application

-In this exercise you'll build on what you created in 'Exercise: Handle file uploads'.
+In this exercise you'll build on what you created in 'Exercise: Refactor your application'.

-Refactor your API application so that:

-    Application configuration is accessed via one module (config.ts).
-    The routes are in their own module and imported into app.ts.
-    All middleware are organised under a middleware directory, and imported where they're needed.
+Implement authentication for your API.
+You should:

+Integrate Passport, the GitHub2 Passport strategy and the Express session middleware.
+Create a GitHub OAuth App and configure your application to use it.
+Add routes for handling the login and logout process.
+Protect the POST, PUT and DELETE routes on your API.
+Set a username on resources when they're created or updated.
+Create a web page for adding a resource, so that you can test the authentication.